How to Make a Product Prototype in Five Steps

 Making Your Dreams Come True

-You don’t need to have millions of dollars to pitch your prototype and product idea.
+In summary, you don’t need to have millions of dollars to turn your business idea into a product prototype.
 The most important ingredients include the three P's:

 - A great prototype